Best Flea Control Options

 The best treatments for pets are environmentally friendly and safe for the skin of the pet.
 Do not use any product that is not specifically designed to treat fleas on a dog, cat, or other animals.
 There are new flea control pills that can be purchased from your vet to control fleas on your pet.
 To make sure your pet doesn't get infected again, make sure to remove the insects from furniture or non-living items.

 Flea Control Sprays

 Sprays that are designed for indoor use are ideal if the fleas have gotten into the house and have infested the carpets.
 Use a spray as soon as the insects are identified to ensure that they are killed and will not cause further problems.
-These sprays are most effective in an aerosol form, and area labeled to be used as broadcast on floors, furniture and drapes.
+These sprays are most effective in an aerosol form and are labeled to be used as broadcast on floors, furniture, and drapes.
 They are easy to apply and dry quickly.
 Most of the flea control sprays contain an added ingredient called an insect growth regulator, which will help in controlling the life cycle.